 Bern carved and installed the cedar pole and built this beautiful cedar and flagstone altar for the center of the Prayer Garden.
 The spirals carved into the peace pole represent the merging of DNA, peoples, and cultures:

-Each bed in the Prayer Garden is in one of the four directions, separated by cedar plank pathways (mill ends) and local volcanic gravel.
-The Prayer Garden sits in a special spot (with shallow hot aquifer and corresponding pre-warmed soil), surrounded by three of the main La-lahpis-mah hot springs.
+Each bed in the Prayer Garden was aligned in one of the four directions, separated by cedar plank pathways (mill ends) and local volcanic gravel.

 Below: Prayer Garden, Winter, Year Two (with sheet mulching and new pathways, on February 21, 2014):